 2. The measure of profit or loss that must be disclosed is the measure that is reported to the chief operating decision maker (CODM).
-The standard is not prescriptive as to how this measure should be calculated and a non-GAAP or non-HKFRS measure is acceptable, as long as it is clear from the disclosures how the measure is calculated and there is a detailed reconciliation of the disclosed measure to the respective HKFRS amount.
-Having said that, entities will also need to consider the view of their local regulator on the use of non-GAAP segment measures in the financial report (see Appendix C for further guidance).
+The standard is not prescriptive as to how this measure should be calculated and a non-GAAP or non-HKFRS measure is acceptable, provided that it reflects what the CODM reviews and it is clear from the disclosures how the measure is calculated and there is a detailed reconciliation of the disclosed measure to the respective HKFRS accounting measure on a consolidated basis.
+Having said that, entities will also need to consider the view of their local regulator on the use of non-GAAP segment measures in the financial statements (see Appendix C for further guidance).

-Other profit and loss disclosures
+Other profit or loss disclosures